‘Star Wars Episode 9’ News: Carrie Fisher/Leia Digital Cast Inclusion Rumor Debunked Officially By Lucasfilm

 Search Your Feelings, You Know This To Not Be True

-The reason so many thought to this to be true was because media outlets like Daily Mail had thought Lucasfilm had been in talks with Carrie Fisher’s estate to do so.
+The reason so many thought this to be true was because media outlets like Daily Mail had thought Lucasfilm had been in talks with Carrie Fisher’s estate to do so.
 There was some sort of mad dash to acquire the character’s rights to bring Leia back.

 They figured that the technology, which was used to bring back Peter Cushing’s Moff Tarkin in Rogue One: A Star Wars Story, was so “cutting edge” that this could carry over into Star Wars Episode 9.

 In the next breath it was The Guardian who reported that Disney did deny being in negotiations with the Carrie Fisher estate for her digital image.
-Although Fisher had finished her filming for Star Wars Episode 8, she’s yet to have done so for Episode 9 which therein lies the conundrum and the possible knee jerk reaction that developed the rumors and hearsay.
+Although Fisher had finished her filming for Star Wars Episode 8, she was yet to have done so for Episode 9 and therein lies the conundrum which may have caused the possible knee-jerk reaction that developed the rumors and hearsay.
 Who wouldn’t want her to appear in a digital fashion?
 Disney/Lucasfilm succeeded with Rogue One, so why not Star Wars 9?

-According to BBC News Night via io9 there was a statement made about the female heroine’s “continued appearance” that probably made people believe that she’d be digitally created in the future of the franchise.
+According to BBC News Night via io9, there was a statement made about the female heroine’s “continued appearance” that probably made people believe that she’d be digitally created in the future of the franchise.
 There may be the thought of her being used in an accessorized fashion like with video games, but with that said one can understand how the rumor may have gotten started from there and media outlets took it and ran.

 Leia’s Big Role Is What?

-It looks like General Leia’s character is suppose to play a major role in the current trilogy and there have been talks on significant scenes of consequence that may be occurring.
+It looks like General Leia’s character is supposed to play a major role in the current trilogy and there have been talks on significant scenes of consequence that may be occurring.
 Spoiler alert here if you would not like to continue.

 There’s suppose to be some kind of reunion occurring between Luke Skywalker and Leia as well as Fisher’s character’s confrontation with her son Kylo Ren who is played by Adam Driver.
 As previously mentioned, Carrie has concluded her shooting in Episode 8, but there’s no telling if these two mentioned scenes will be occurring in Star Wars 8 or 9.
 The latter may likely be a challenge since Fisher has passed away and the flick will be directed by Jurassic World‘s Colin Trevorrow.